 The island is also a haven for wildlife with everything from Kangaroos, pademelons and Tassie devils to a variety of birds.

 But the most popular resident on the island are the wombats.
 If you like cute, you’ll love the Maria Island wombats.
 You only need to walk back off the beach to see them on the grassed slopes.

 For a day at the beach bring all your supplies with you as there are no shops on the island.
 Hopground beach is the perfect base for exploring this amazing island.

-One of the best ways to travel is to take a road trip in Tasmania.
 With beautiful roads and ever-changing scenery, a drive through Tasmania feels like an ever-ending romantic holiday.
 You will find no shortage of things to do in Tasmania.